k94ll13nn3/AutoConstructor/README.md

 ### ACONS08

-`AutoConstructorInitializer` attribute used on multiple methods.
+`AutoConstructorInitializer` attribute used on multiple methods inside type.

 ### ACONS09